plotdb/konfig/doc/spec.md

 Providing a `tabs` object and a `meta` object, one can manually construct an edit panel, or use `@plotdb/konfig` to construct one.

+## Inline Tabs

+Instead of providing ctrls and tabs in two parameters, you can also inline tabs in `tab` field in nested cases:

+    {
+      "general": {
+        "tab": { "name": "General Settings", ... }
+        "child": { ... }
+      }
+    }

+the tab object is defined as in the section `Tab: Group of Ctrls` except for the `child` field.